eleonen/tech_industry_mental_health_analysis/README.md

    jupyter eda_mental_health_in_tech_industry.ipynb
    ```
 2. Follow the cells to explore the analysis, or modify them to perform your own exploration.

-## **Goals of the Analysis**

-1. **Primary Objective:** To explore and visualize mental health trends in the tech industry.
-2. **Key Focus Areas:**
-   - Sampling bias in age, gender, and race distributions.
-   - Trends in employer-provided mental health resources over time.
-   - Common mental health issues within the industry.
-   - Comparison between employer attitudes toward mental and physical health.

 ## **Data Cleaning**